C10: Employment and Advanced Degrees

 1. Faculty Members

 a.
-No member of the faculty may be awarded an advanced degree by the University in the same department or degree program in which he or she is employed.
+No member of the faculty may be awarded an advanced degree by the University in the same department or degree program in which the faculty member is employed.

 c.
 Similarly, a Ph.D. degree in a clearly separate program in a different unit of the University may be sought, with the following additional provisions;